Franz Schubert: Recognition

 A feeling of regret for the loss of potential masterpieces caused by Schubert's early death at age 31 was expressed in the epitaph on his large tombstone written by Grillparzer: "Here music has buried a treasure, but even fairer hopes."
-Some prominent musicians share a similar view, including the pianist Radu Lupu, who said: "[Schubert] is the composer for whom I am really most sorry that he died so young. ...
-Just before he died, when he wrote his beautiful two-cello String Quintet in C, he said very modestly that he was trying to learn a little more about counterpoint, and he was perfectly right.
-We'll never know in what direction he was going or would have gone."
+A similar view was expressed by, among others, pianist Radu Lupu, who said: "[Schubert] is the composer for whom I am really most sorry that he died so young", before pointing out Schubert's desire to further expand his knowledge of counterpoint.

 However, others have expressed disagreement with this early view.
 For instance, Robert Schumann said: "It is pointless to guess at what more [Schubert] might have achieved.
-He did enough; and let them be honoured who have striven and accomplished as he did", and the pianist András Schiff said that: "Schubert lived a very short life, but it was a very concentrated life.
+He did enough; and let them be honoured who have striven and accomplished as he did". and the pianist András Schiff said that: "Schubert lived a very short life, but it was a very concentrated life.
 In 31 years, he lived more than other people would live in 100 years, and it is needless to speculate what could he have written had he lived another 50 years.
 It's irrelevant, just like with Mozart: these are the two natural geniuses of music."